secure-software-engineering/DroidBench/README.md

 Inter-App Communication
 -----------------------
-* **IntentSink1**: A tainted value is leaked to another application using an intent.
-* **IntentSink2**: Similar to IntentSink, but the value is sent out in a callback method defined in XML.
 * **IntentSource1**: Two tainted leaks: the first one is that a tainted value is leaked to another app using an intent by startActivityForResult.
 The other one is that onActivityResult method gets intent as tainted data and then logs it.

 DidFail Toy Apps (Inter-App Communication)